hmpf/easydmp/docs/reference/terminology.rst

    optional section
        A section that is designed to be optional and need not be answered.

-       It has a magical toggle question, that if answered with "No" will skip that section.

        If it is not answered it will still count towards that plan being valid.

-   optional section question
-       See :term:`section toggle question`

    plan
        A named collection of question-answer pairs according to some template,